Pharmacodynamics

 The interaction has not been studied.

-Because limited data are available, clinical significance is unknown.
-Signs of zidovudine toxicity should be monitored.
+Because limited data are available, the clinical significance is unknown.
+Monitor for signs of zidovudine toxicity.

 Fluconazole + zidovudine